How to spot lottery scams

-(WWLP) – The Wilbraham Police Department and The Massachusetts Office of Consumer Affairs and Business Regulation are warning people of recent lottery scams.
+WILBRAHAM, Mass.
+(WWLP) – The Wilbraham Police Department and the Massachusetts Office of Consumer Affairs and Business Regulation are warning people of recent lottery scams.

 According to the Massachusetts Office of Consumer Affairs, the caller will claim to be from the government or the state lottery and will tell you that you won the lottery.